Kavincodeg/Vaultri/README.md

 ### 2. Configure environment variables

-Create a `.env.local` file in the root directory and populate the required keys:
+Create a `.env.local` file in the root directory:

 ```env
 # ─── Database ───────────────────────────────────────────────────